GameJs/gamejs/README.md

 See the [GameJs Website](http://gamejs.org) for more help or drop us an email in the [Mailing List](http://groups.google.com/group/gamejs).

-Check the `docs` folder of your GameJs installation.

 Example application can be found in the `examples/` directory.

 Bundle your application for production